Things to do in Tierras Altas de Chiriqui, Panama

 Walk through the town and explore its houses full of flowers and gardens – Cerro Punta

 Vegetables, strawberries and flowers growing – Volcán More info here

-Having the freshest ingredients close by, allow restaurants and cafeterias to offer delicious food with affordable prices and it's something we recommend you to try out.
+Having fresh ingredients close by allows restaurants and cafeterias to offer delicious food with affordable prices and it's something we recommend you to try out.

 Panamanians love to eat strawberries and cream with a local coffee or a hot chocolate when visiting Tierras Altas de Chiriqui.
 You can also find the creamy Chiriqui chicheme, strawberry and blackberry ice cream, and huevitos de leche.